mike-novum/ollama-mcpo-ui/README.md

 ```
 >If everything is done correctly, the available tools will be displayed in the chat with an icon

->mspo runs on port `8000`, if you specify a link to `localhost:8000` then the tools will not be available.
+>mcpo runs on port `8000`, if you specify a link to `localhost:8000` then the tools will not be available.
 You must add each MCP server manually according to the pattern `localhost:8000/{mcp_server_name}`

 > `localhost:8000/server-name/docs` - openapi docs of your mcp server